Scripting

 speak

 With this function you can have a piece of text be read out loud, using the device's text-to-speech engine.
 Simply pass the text you want to read as the first parameter, and optionally a language identifier as the second parameter.
-Please note that only the first 400 characters will be read.
-Please also note that the second parameter is ignored if the language is not supported.

 speak('Hello World');